What questions will this article answer?

 Reduce your risk of attracting termites

-- Garden and yard maintenance is important.
+- Garden and yard maintenance is essential.
 Store piles of wood and timber away from your house in a dry place, remove tree stumps and clear away piles of vegetation and litter.

 - Ensure wooden furniture in the home is sealed, treated and moisture-free.